Pre-order now

 Famous lovers of orange cats

-Some of the most famous people in history and the present have shown a particular fondness for orange cats.
-Winston Churchill, the former British Prime Minister, is a notable example.
-He owned an orange cat named Jock and decreed that one of that coat should always live on his property.
+Some of the most famous figures in history and the present day have shown a particular fondness for orange cats.
+Winston Churchill, the former British Prime Minister, is a prime example.
+He owned an orange cat named Jock and stipulated that a cat with this coat should always live on his estate.

-Not only historical figures, but also today's celebrities show their love for these bright four-legged friends.
-Many actors, singers and public figures regularly share pictures and stories of their orange cats on social media, which further increases the popularity of this fur color.
+Not only historical figures, but also today's celebrities show their love for these vibrant felines.
+Many actors, singers, and public figures regularly share pictures and stories of their orange cats on social media, further increasing the popularity of this coat color.

-Orange cats also have a place in pop culture.
-They are popular not only in homes, but also on the big screen.
-A well-known example is Orangey, who appeared in various Hollywood films in the 1950s and 1960s.
-This talented tabby cat has achieved iconic status through his roles in films such as "Breakfast at Tiffany's" and "The Incredible Shrinking Man."
+Orange cats have a firm place in pop culture.
+They are not only popular in homes but also on the big screen.
+A well-known example is the cat Orangey, who appeared in various Hollywood films in the 1950s and 1960s.
+This talented tabby cat achieved iconic status through his roles in films such as "Breakfast at Tiffany's" and "The Incredible Shrinking Man."

 Besides Orangey, there are other famous orange cats in film and television: